gazebosim/gz-launch/Migration.md

   a single path could be set here, and setting a path list would break the whole launch file lookup functionality.

+* The `ignition` namespace is deprecated and will be removed in future versions.
+  Use `gz` instead.

 ## Ignition Launch 0.X to N.M